Nonperturbative gedanken experiments in Einstein-dilaton-Gauss-Bonnet gravity: nonlinear transitions and tests of the cosmic censorship beyond General Relativity: Concluding discussion

 Other possible outcomes of the evaporation might be simple dispersion of the fields or BH fragmentation, as argued in Ref.~\cite{Ahn:2014fwa} using thermodynamical arguments.
 However, complete dispersion would require the disappearance of the apparent horizon, which seems incompatible with the existence of an elliptic region in the BH interior even at $t\sim0$.
 The only option here would be if the elliptic region shrinks together with the horizon but: i) this is the opposite to what our simulations show (the elliptic region actually expands), and ii) our formalism could not capture a shrinking of the elliptic region even in the case this occurs.
 Concerning fragmentation~\cite{Ahn:2014fwa}, this is at least not an option in the spherically symmetric case discussed here, and should anyway occur above the minimum mass to allow for the fragmented BHs to exist.

 Overall, beside formation of a naked singularity, it seems that, any other less pathological outcome would require a change of topology of the spacetime.
 An intriguing extension of our work concerns how to implement this dynamically in a consistent framework or at least to understand if the pathologies that dynamically emerge in this theory could be related to a change of topology.
+It might also be interesting to revisit the causal structure of the theory (e.g.,~\cite{Izumi:2014loa,Reall:2014pwa}) in the regime we have identified.

 Although we are admittedly providing more questions than answers, we hope that this intriguing problem will motivate further studies in several directions.
 The possibility of forming horizonless remnants is particularly appealing, since these objects evade all the constraints on microscopic BHs~\cite{Carr:2020gox} which arise from Hawking evaporation and could form the entirety of the dark matter.
-Indeed, the expectation that primordial BHs formed in the early universe with masses below $M\sim 10^{15}\,{\rm g}$ should be completely evaporated by the present epoch and cannot therefore contribute to the dark matter is based on the assumption that GR is valid all the way down to full evaporation, which is most likely not the case.
+Indeed, the expectation that primordial BHs formed in the early Universe with masses below $M\sim 10^{15}\,{\rm g}$ should be completely evaporated by the present epoch and cannot therefore contribute to the dark matter is based on the assumption that GR is valid all the way down to full evaporation, which is most likely not the case.
 On the contrary, higher-curvature terms are bound to become dominant in the final stage of the evaporation.
 As we have discussed, in EdGB gravity this occurs at the length scale $M_{\rm crit}\propto\sqrt{\lambda}$ which might be much larger than the Planck length.
-The scenario we have in mind here is a microscopic primordial BH formed in the early universe with mass much larger than $M_{\rm crit}\propto\sqrt{\lambda}$, so that initially its dynamics is governed by GR.
+The scenario we have in mind here is a microscopic primordial BH formed in the early Universe with mass much larger than $M_{\rm crit}\propto\sqrt{\lambda}$, so that initially its dynamics is governed by GR.
 However, during Hawking evaporation the higher-curvature terms become stronger until the BH reaches the dynamical regime that we have explored here at the full nonperturbative level.

 Given the nonperturbative nature of this phenomenon, an important extension of our work is to study possible higher-order terms and other corrections in the EdGB action.
 Some of these terms arise as naturally as the GB coupling in ultraviolet GR completions so they might play an important role in the nonlinear dynamics near the critical length scale.